Trimer states with $\mathbb{Z}_3$ topological order in Rydberg atom arrays: tRVB states on the square lattice

 where $\Sigma^-_{i j}$ is the operator that removes a trimer on the edges $i$ and $j$, and $z^2$ corresponds to the weight of a removed trimer.
 In essence, we add to the fully-packed trimer configurations other trimer configurations that can be obtained from the former by removing trimers without moving the remaining ones.
 Each removed trimer is weighted by $z^2$.
 In the limit $z \to \infty$, the state is simply the vacuum, while at $z \to 0$ we recover the tRVB state, which we showed to be in a topological phase.
 Similarly to $\ket{\mathrm{tRVB}}$, the state $\ket{\Phi}$ has a simple projected entangled-pair state (PEPS)~\cite{cirac2021} representation of bond dimension $4$

 Its construction is relegated to \cref{app:details:square}.

-In \cref{fig:diluted}, we study the link density $n$~\footnote{The link density $n$ counts the ratio of links occupied by a trimer over the total number of links.
-On the square lattice the link density of a fully-packed configuration is $1/3$} and the correlation length of the state as we vary $\theta$ and $z$ using CTMRG.
+In \cref{fig:diluted}, we study the density of occupied links $n$~\footnote{ The density of occupied links $n$ counts the ratio of links occupied by a trimer over the total number of links.
+A trimer consists of two occupied neighboring links.
+On the square lattice the density of occupied links of a fully-packed configuration is $1/3$. } and the correlation length of the state as we vary $\theta$ and $z$ using CTMRG.
 Remarkably, the topological phase survives up to values of order one of the dilution strength $z$, and is fairly insensitive to the mixing angle $\theta$.
-The transition between the topological and trivial phases appears to be continuous, as witnessed by a diverging correlation length at the critical point [\cref{fig:diluted:xi}].
+The transition between the topological and trivial phases appears to be continuous, as witnessed by a possibly diverging correlation length at the critical point [\cref{fig:diluted:xi}].
+It is worth noting that because the bond dimension $D$ of CTMRG environment bond is always finite, we never obtain a truly diverging correlation length (the maximum $\xi \simeq 50$ for $D=1458$).
 We do not address the characterization of the universality class of this phase transition as the critical exponents we could extract from the available data exhibit strong dependence on the CTMRG environment bond dimension $D$, even for the largest $D$ we employed.
 We note that topological and trivial phases are distinguished by two different degeneracies of the PEPS cylinder transfer matrix.
-The spectrum of the transfer matrix is 3-fold degenerate in the former and 9-fold degenerate in the latter.
-The 9-fold degeneracy reflects the full breaking of the $\mathbb{Z}_3 \times \mathbb{Z}_3$ virtual symmetry of the PEPS double tensor, which implies the condensation of magnetic and the confinement of electric excitations [see \cref{sec:lgt}] in the gauge theory picture~\cite{duivenvoorden2017}.
+The spectrum of the transfer matrix is threefold degenerate in the former and ninefold degenerate in the latter.
+The ninefold degeneracy reflects the full breaking of the $\mathbb{Z}_3 \times \mathbb{Z}_3$ virtual symmetry of the PEPS double tensor, which implies the condensation of magnetic and the confinement of electric excitations (see \cref{sec:lgt}) in the gauge theory picture~\cite{duivenvoorden2017}.